 Prepare for the March of the Living with BBYO Passport by reading this helpful guide

-Welcome to the 2020 March of the Living.
+We are excited to welcome you on March of the Living 2020.
 Each spring BBYO sends a National Delegation to the March of the Living to join thousands of other participants from over 60 countries.
 We are very proud to be the only national youth group to consistently participate in the March of the Living since its inception in 1988.
 Thank you for being a part of this meaningful tradition and life experience.

-The goal of the March of the Living is to educate Jewish teens beyond the textbook: to explore the richness of our past, to keep the past alive, and to perpetuate our Jewish future.
-Studies have determined that past participants of the return to Israel, seek Jewish life on college campuses, are active in human right causes, continue their Jewish studies, and marry within the Jewish faith.
+The goal of the March of the Living is to educate Jewish teens beyond the textbook, to explore the richness of our past, and to perpetuate our Jewish future.
+Studies have determined that past participants are more likely to return to Israel, seek Jewish life on college campuses, be active in human rights causes, continue their Jewish studies, and marry within the Jewish faith.
 In other words, participating in the March of the Living can be a highly powerful and transformative experience.
 Of course, we have a lot of fun too; the March is also a celebration of life.
-Thank you again for being a part of our Delegation, and please take the time to read all of the important details in this manual designed to help prepare you for the journey ahead.
+Thank you again for being a part of our Delegation, and please take the time to read all of the important details in this manual designed to help prepare you for your journey ahead.

 We hope you will take the time to review this document in its entirety.

 - Arranged travel to/from the departure airport or the pre-approved meeting point and submitted your travel plans to us.

 - Added a supervised hotel stay-over for the outbound and/or inbound flights if necessary by contacting the office via email to make the request.